Last Updated on by Jeremy

 Perhaps I can convince Walks of Italy to increase the tour duration by a few hours.
 You won't mind, right?

-Pro – Detailed Explanations of the Best Pieces in the Museum
+Pro – Detailed Explanations of the Vatican Museum

 Have you ever wondered about the origin story of a sculpture you are looking at in a museum?
 Most placards only give information about the year it debuted and the sculptor, but never a background into why it was made.